 This is something every human experience and the way you experience it can define your life.

-It is shared.
-It is learned.
-It is not biological; rather, it might be said that it is developed as we seek to satisfy our biological needs.
-It belongs to us, to our families, our peers, our art and institutions.
+Rather, it might be said that it is developed as we seek to satisfy our biological needs.
+It belongs to us, to our families, our peers, our art, and institutions.

 What is Culture?

 Because it is something intrinsic to our humanity, perhaps, and humans, as a rule, also elude definition.
 That has not stopped some of history’s brightest minds from attempting to define it, however.

 He explained culture as “that complex whole which includes knowledge, belief, art, law, morals, custom, and any other capabilities and habits acquired by man as a member of society.” ( Primitive Culture, 1871).

-The Famous Definitions of Culture – The Famous Ones
+The Famous Definitions of Culture